isomerpages/pa-chingay/_chingay50-stories/Foong Wai Kheong.md

 Despite pandemic times, Chingay50 proceeded live and with success – thanks to the hard work and passion of the many involved.
 Long-time Chingay volunteer Foong Wai Kheong was at the centre of the action – at one point juggling three roles!
 He shares his experience.

-When veteran volunteer Foong Wai Kheong thinks about Chingay, he relates it to “going home”.
+When veteran volunteer Wai Kheong thinks about Chingay, he relates it to “going home”.

 “Chingay is like a meeting of teams, friends and People’s Association (PA) staff – we all share the same passion!”